Peanut Butter (1 Tablespoon) and Toasted Sour Dough Bread (1 Medium Slice)

 Stay Hydrated

-Drink plenty of water, as hydration can play a role in maintaining stable blood sugar levels.
+Drink a glass of water before your meal, as staying hydrated can assist in maintaining stable blood glucose levels.

 Discover